 A quick lunch and it’s time to wrap up this adventure.
 We drive down on the massage road (按摩路) – hand paved stone road that’s quite bumpy – and make our way back to Xishuangbanna to catch our flight next morning.
 We briefly stop by another “ancient” village, but this (to me), is a far cry from what we’ve already seen in Manwa Laozhai.

-As we walk around the city of Jinhong (景洪市), I’m overwhelmed by the loudness of the city.
-The river walk has speakers blasting random announcements, a dude singing loud, cars honking, people in a hurry and curt – have to find a quiet place to reorient myself to this new reality.
+We reach the city of Jinhong (景洪市), capital of Xishuangbanna in the evening.
+As we walk around the city, I’m overwhelmed by the loudness of the city.
+The river walk has speakers blasting random announcements, a dude singing loud, cars honking, people in a hurry and curt – have to find a quiet place to reorient myself to this new reality!
 I miss the bird sounds (鸟声), water sounds (水声) and wind sounds (风声) and most of all being in the mountains.

 What started off as a simple blog has ballooned into a six part travelogue series.
 I didn’t realize how “dense” this trip was.
 We saw, learned and appreciated so much.
 It was like visiting a time capsule from simpler times.
 As I’m finishing the last of these blogs, there’s a tinge of sadness, parting of friends and a reluctance to leave these beautiful mountains.
 Maybe one day we’ll come back here, or so I hope and wish.